-License: Must have a valid Missouri driver's license.
+License: The ability to obtain a valid Missouri driver’s license is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-3. Administers the University's undergraduate admission policy by supervising a team of admission evaluators trained to review and authenticate the academic credentials of applicants, determine course equivalencies, and counsel students and their families regarding admission criteria and alternatives and recommends exceptions to senior administrators when appropriate.
+3. Ensures compliance with the University’s undergraduate admission policy by supervising a team of admission evaluators trained to review and authenticate the academic credentials of applicants, determine course equivalencies, and counsel students and their families regarding admission criteria and alternatives and recommends exceptions to senior administrators when appropriated.

-5. Supports University student recruitment efforts by understanding the data stored in the student database, maintaining the integrity of the data entered into the database, and understanding and properly using the data extracted from the student database.
+5. Supports University student recruitment efforts by understanding the data stored in the student information systems database tables, and maintains the integrity of the data entered into the database.

-6. Provides data required to meet the Office of Admissions’ needs by using query management tools, researching data requests, and working with Computer Services and Enrollment Management staff to develop queries and reports to meet the needs of departments and offices for data to support enrollment goals and recruitment initiatives.
+6. Provides the data required to meet the needs of the Office of Admissions by using query management tools, researching data requests, and working with Computer Services and Enrollment Management staff in support enrollment goals and recruitment initiatives.

-7. Supports efforts to develop processes to avoid duplication of student records by understanding how each University department affects student records and working with University departments in resolving issues related to duplicated student records.
+7. Supports efforts to develop processes to avoid duplication of student records by understanding how each University department affects records stored in the database and works with other University departments to resolve issues related to duplicated student records.

 9. Represents the Office of Admissions by serving on various University committees and participating in appropriate state and national professional organizations.

-10. Ensures the efficiency of admission procedures by developing and maintaining procedures manuals for admission system users, coordinating informational updates with other administrative offices which use the admission system, and developing and managing enhanced admission services through technology such as the internet and electronic data interchange.
+11. Ensures the efficiency of admission procedures by developing and maintaining procedure manuals for admission system users, coordinating informational updates with other administrative offices that use the admission system, and developing and managing enhanced admission services via technical tools.

 12. Adheres to National Collegiate Athletic Association (NCAA) and Missouri Valley Conference (MVC) rules as communicated by the Associate Director of Athletics, Compliance related to dealings with student-athletes and/or Athletics Department personnel and reports any concerns or possible violations of those guidelines to the immediate supervisor.

 13. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-16. Maintains competency and professional currency through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Director of Admissions.
+14. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Director of Admissions.